Mailcow¶

 Install mailcow¶

-installed to clone the repo in your server :
+You need git installed to clone the repo in your server :

 git clone https://github.com/mailcow/mailcow-dockerized